Journey to Pascha

 4

-When they finish, as they are cleaning up and preparing for closing prayer, ask the following:
+When they finish, as they are cleaning up and preparing for the closing prayer, ask the following:

 5